10 Best Snow Blowers for Wet & Heavy Snow – Reviews 2023

 6. YARDMAX YB5765 Two-Stage Snow Blower

-The YARDMAX YB5765 Two-Stage Snow Blower features a large 208cc engine that provides you with enough power to cut a 24-inch cutting swath through wet and heavy snow.
+The YARDMAX YB5765 Two-Stage Snow Blower features a large 208cc engine that gives you enough power to cut a 24-inch cutting swath through wet and heavy snow.
 It has one of the best throwing distances on this list, and it provides you with six forward and two reverse gears for maximum flexibility while you work.
-The included headlight makes it much easier to remove snow at night, and the heated handle keeps your fingers nimble.
+The headlight makes it much easier to remove snow at night, and the heated handle keeps your fingers nimble.
 It has an electric start and an extended chute to improve ease of use and visibility.

 7. Poulan Pro PR241 Electric Start Snow Blower

-The downside to using the Poulan Pro PR241 is that the included headlight is very dim and doesn’t do much to increase visibility.
+The downside to using the Poulan Pro PR241 is that the headlight is very dim and doesn’t do much to increase visibility.
 The drive belt wears out quickly, and we needed to replace ours.
 We also found it hard to start, requiring several pulls because the electric starter didn’t always get it running.

 8. Honda 659760 Single-Stage Snow Blower

 The Honda 659760 Single-Stage Snow Blower uses the popular Honda 187cc engine to clear away a 20-inch cutting path.
 It features an electric start and is one of the lighter machines at only 93 pounds.
 Dual chute control lets you adjust the chute in two spots for maximum control over where the snow goes.

 Honda makes great engines known for their durability, but the problem we had with the Honda 659760 was that it was a little underpowered compared to many of the others on this list.
 It didn’t throw the snow very far and couldn’t dig through the icy snow left by the plow.
 The smaller cutting path can significantly increase work time if you need to clear a large area, and we found that the handle, wheels, and chute showed serious signs of wear after the first year.